rlfmendes/azure_arc/azure_jumpstart_local/README.md

-# Welcome to Junpstart Local
+# Welcome to Jumpstart Local

 ## Getting Started
 There are two ways to get started: